 Analyze whether the precision requirements were met for the key variables and identify potential solutions in the case that they were not met.

-Evaluate the procedures of field data collection.
-This shall be done in communication with the field teams and in particular evaluating the experiences and reports by the supervision teams.
+Evaluate the procedures of data collection.
+This shall be done in communication with the various teams of data collection and in particular evaluating the experiences and reports by the supervision teams.

 Make a cost analysis and identify the most costly components that possibly need adjustments.